 2 ways to immediately reduce your plastic use today!

 Flip and Tumble™ reusable veggie bags get your veggies home safely and responsibly.
-I bought mine six years ago and they are still going strong!
-Mine are stained despite me washing them monthly but my veggies don't care!
-By using reusable veggie bags you prevent 500 bags annually from going into a landfill or ending up in our oceans.
+I bought mine eight years ago and they are still going strong!
+Mine are stained (despite me washing them monthly) but my veggies don't care!
+By using reusable veggie bags you prevent thousands of bags annually from going into a landfill or ending up in our oceans.

 Bee's Wrap, Eco-Friendly Reusable Food Wraps.